amticianelli/AzureOAIProjectChallenge/README.md

     * Publish the application to Kubernetes creating a manifest from scratch

 ## 5.0 Sending the result
-* Send a short video navigating to the chatbot application
+* Send a short video navigating to the chatbot application and share to <e-mail to be defined>